 Check the essentials for self-contained travel

 If your plan includes flexibility, you need more than a mattress and a steering wheel.
-New Zealand road trips often work best when your campervan can operate independently for a while, especially if you want to stay in scenic areas rather than rely on commercial accommodation every night.
+New Zealand road trips often work best when your campervan can operate independently for a while.
+This is especially true if you want to stay in scenic areas rather than rely on commercial accommodation every night.

 Power is a major one.
 A dual battery system and solar support can make a real difference if you are charging devices, running lights, or using the fridge regularly.
-Without decent off-grid capability, you may end up planning your trip around powered sites rather than around the places you actually want to visit.
+Without decent off-grid capability, you may end up planning your trip around powered sites.
+Instead, you should plan around the places you actually want to visit.

 Heating is another feature people underestimate until the temperature drops.
 Even outside winter, nights can be cold in many parts of New Zealand.
-A heated van is simply more comfortable, especially for South Island travel or longer trips through spring and autumn.
+A heated van is simply more comfortable, especially for travel in the South Island.
+It is also helpful for longer trips through spring and autumn.

 Fridge size, water storage, cooking facilities, and ventilation all deserve a close look.
 None of these needs to be fancy, but they do need to be practical.
 A van that supports simple everyday routines well will feel far better value than one packed with flashy extras you barely use.